balderdashy/sails-docs/concepts/Helpers/Helpers.md

 ### Generating a helper

-Sails provides an easy generator to create a new helper:
+Sails provides a built-in generator that you can use to create a new helper automatically:

 ```bash
 sails generate helper foo-bar